A Closer Look at a Controversial Must-ReadBook Review by summary.com

 The problem, in Sandberg's opinion, is that too many women either choose to get off the rocket just as its countdown nears launch or, worse yet, never get on at all.
 She spends a good portion of the book attempting to resolve the tug-of-war between career and family that she feels stops many future female leaders in their tracks.
 While her opinions in this area are left for readers to debate, there is enough good content in Lean In to make it a worthwhile read for men and women alike.

-Copyright © 2019 Dynamic Communities.
+Copyright © 2020 Dynamic Communities, LLC.
 All rights reserved.